 Glass is a very strong product, but not very flexible.
-If bended too far, it will break.
-During the transportation the glass is exposed to different forces.
-In the vertical position the impact of those forces are minimized reducing the probability of breakage.
+If bent too far, it will break.
+During the transportation, the glass is exposed to different forces.
+In the vertical position the impact of those forces are minimised, reducing the probability of breakage.

 Does glass break very often during transport?

-No, the trailer (inloader) is specially designed for the transport of glass and special equipment in the trailer is installed to secure the glass.
+No, the trailer (inloader) is specifically designed for the transport of glass; special equipment is installed in the trailer to secure the glass.

 How is the glass secured in the truck?

-To secure the glass inside the inloader special hydraulic stamps have been installed to keep the glass in its place.
+To secure the glass inside the inloader, special hydraulic stamps have been installed to keep the glass in place.
 The pressure of the stamps on the glass is continuously monitored and adapted during transport by a computer system called ECAS.

 Are the goods insured during transport?